cpp-lln-lab/bidspm/demos/vismotion/README.md

 cd visual_motion_localiser
 ```

-Add the CPP SPM code as a subdataset, checkout the dev branch ands initialises
+Add the CPP SPM code as a sub-dataset, checkout the dev branch ands initializes
 all submodules.

 ```bash